 This sum is that without the expenses related to sport.
 Understand this as if I entered 0 € in the SPORT category as well as in the sub-categories Flights and Car rentals, which is the case to date for 2020.
 So this is an example of real cost of life today in France if we want to live with a certain dignity in everyday life but without any extras.
 No cinemas, no trips, no paid outings, etc.

 Minimum wage in France?
 1,200 € of crumbs.
 Where’s the money?
-In a handful of parasites, the real ones, not what TV points to (unemployed, foreigners of all situations, civil servants, etc.) as being those who steal money from honest French people who get up in the morning and who represent a drop in the bucket ocean of blood pumped by a tiny percentage of psychopaths.
+In a handful of parasites, the real ones, that most of us will never mix with in our lives, not those pointed out on TV (unemployed, foreigners of all situations, civil servants, etc.) as being those who steal money from honest French people who get up in the morning and who represent a drop in the bucket ocean of blood pumped by a tiny percentage of psychopaths.

 If you have any questions or constructive comments, including with regard to your own situation, I would be happy to answer them and discuss with you.
 Idem if you have ideas or good plans, I’m interested.
 Let’s share knowledge.
 Let us observe, inform ourselves, train ourselves and act together to massively adopt virtuous paradigms.